 Sensorineural hearing loss can occur over the course of minutes, hours or over the course of your lifetime.

 Sensorineural hearing loss (SHL) is one of the most common types of permanent hearing impairments.
 It is the result of damage to hair cells or nerves within the inner ear.

-Sensorineural hearing loss can be properly managed with hearing aids.
+However, a sensorineural hearing loss can be appropriately managed with hearing aids.
 SHL also comes with a range of varying symptoms such as muffled hearing and tinnitus.
-If you believe you may be experiencing sensorineural hearing loss, it is recommended you consult a medical profession or licensed audiologist.
+If you believe you may be experiencing this kind of hearing loss, it is recommended you consult a medical professional or licensed audiologist.

 The condition's symptoms can vary from person-to-person.
 Some of the main symptoms of sensorineural hearing loss include:

 Other symptoms include difficulty hearing when the speaker's face is not visible and misunderstanding some or all of the information.
 Therefore, people with untreated hearing impairments often have difficulty understanding speech and are generally unable to hear well when background noise interferes.